Local plan update and supporting information

 Local Plan update

-We have agreed to undertake a partial update of the Local Plan.
-The update focuses on issues that need modification within the plan period (to 2031) and does not invite consultation and examination on issues beyond this period.
+We review the Local Plan at least every five years.
+In June 2020 we agreed to undertake a partial update for the Local Plan.
+The update focuses only on issues that need modification within the plan period (to 2031) and does not invite consultation and examination on matters beyond the plan period.

 Local Development Scheme